 Bills that have received Royal Assent are available in the Current Bills Service, shelved with the Ontario legislative material in the law library.
 Various versions of bills are also available at Stauffer library.

-The full text of recent Ontario bills are available on the Legislative Assembly of Ontario's website Bills section (1995-).
+The full texts of recent Ontario bills are available on the Legislative Assembly of Ontario's website Bills section (1995-).
 Selected historical bills are available in a collection on the Internet Archive.

-Even though it has Royal Assent, a Ontario act may not necessarily be in force.
+Even though it has Royal Assent, an Ontario act may not necessarily be in force.
 The concluding section of a statute normally deals with its commencement.

 Certain sections of the act may be brought into force in different ways and at different times.
 All or part of the statute may be brought into force by a combination of the following methods: